AdobeDocs/app-builder/src/pages/resources/debugging/welldone.md

 You have learned:

-* How to start a debugger for a Firefly app in VSCode
+* How to start a debugger for an App Builder app in VSCode
 * How to debug an action
 * How to manage application logs